Hiroshima Peace Park & Hiroshima Peace Memorial Museum 広島

 Hiroshima Peace Memorial Museum is a must-see for visitors to Hiroshima.
 The linear, concrete building has been expanded to comprise the newer East Building and the West Building.
 Visitors enter through the East Building.

 The ground floor (1F) sets the scene for the nuclear bombing, including information on the Manhattan Project - the US development of the atom bomb - and the reasons it was dropped on Japan and Hiroshima in particular are analysed.

 The US was faced with the costly choice (in terms of money and American lives) of invading of the Japanese mainland, inviting the Soviet Union to join the war on Japan, or using the atomic bomb.
 The choice to use the bomb was also intended to send a message to the USSR and limit its influence in the Far East.

-Hiroshima's importance as a military HQ for the dispatch of troops on Asian campaigns is explained in a balanced way, along with Japan's militarism in the 1930s and attack on the US and Britain in 1941.
+Hiroshima's importance as a military HQ for the dispatch of troops on Asian campaigns is explained in a balanced way, along with Japan's militarism in the 1930's and its attack on the US and Britain in 1941.